oneananda/AWS_Operations/README.md

 Before you begin, ensure you have the following installed:

 - [AWS CLI](https://aws.amazon.com/cli/)
-- An AWS account with appropriate permissions to create S3 buckets
+- An AWS account with appropriate permissions to create AWS resources

 ## Setup